krsnastudy/CoreJava/src/com/prac/learning/core/CodeMethodologies.md

-Great question, Krishna!
 When you’re asked **"How do you code methodologies?"** in an interview, they’re essentially asking:

 > “What development practices, principles, or methodologies do you follow when writing code in a professional project?”